Akayleb Evans: Minnesota Vikings

-Evans was drafted by the Minnesota Vikings with the 118th pick of the fourth round of the 2022 NFL Draft.
+Evans was selected by the Minnesota Vikings with the 118th pick of the fourth round of the 2022 NFL draft.
 Evans entered his rookie season as the fourth cornerback on the depth chart behind Patrick Peterson, Cameron Dantzler, and Chandon Sullivan.
-He recovered a surprise onside kick in a week 5 win over the Chicago Bears.
 He was placed on injured reserve on December 7, 2022.

+On November 23, 2024, Evans was waived by the Vikings.

+Carolina Panthers

+On November 25, 2024, Evans was claimed off waivers by the Carolina Panthers.